 Cybercrime is one of the largest illegal industries in the world.
-Symantec is deeply committed to stopping cybercrime and raising greater public awareness of the steps every person, family, organization, and business can take to stay safe online.
-Through outreach, education, research, and online tools, we are joining forces with our customers, employees, government agencies, communities, and families to protect individuals and their information to ensure confidence in the online experience.
+Symantec is committed to stopping cybercrime and raising greater public awareness of the steps every person, family, organization, and business can take to stay safe online.
+Through outreach, education, research, and online tools, we are partnering with our customers, employees, government agencies, communities, and families to protect individuals and their information to ensure confidence in the online experience.

 Developing Policy to Promote Cybersecurity